 Here's what to expect at your second trimester prenatal appointments.

 Review the basics

 - Track your baby's growth.
-By measuring the distance from the pubic bone to the top of your uterus, your health care provider can gauge your baby's growth.
-This measurement in centimeters often equals the number of weeks of your pregnancy to date.
+By measuring the distance from the pubic bone to the top of your uterus (fundal height), your health care provider can gauge your baby's growth.
+After 20 weeks of pregnancy, this measurement in centimeters often matches the number of weeks you've been pregnant, plus or minus 2 centimeters.

 - Listen to your baby's heartbeat.
-At second trimester visits, you might listen to your baby's heartbeat using a Doppler instrument.
-The Doppler instrument detects motion and conveys it as sound, which allows you to "hear" the baby's heartbeat.
+At second trimester visits, you might hear your baby's heartbeat using a Doppler instrument.
+The Doppler instrument detects motion and conveys it as sound.

 Consider prenatal testing